oils-for-unix/oils/doc/help.md

 <h4 id="complete">complete</h4>

-Register completion policies for different commands.
+The complete builtin registers completion policies for different commands.

 <h4 id="compgen">compgen</h4>

-Generate completion candidates inside a user-defined completion function.
+The compgen builtin generates completion candidates inside a user-defined completion function.

 It can also be used in scripts, i.e. outside a completion function.

 <h4 id="compopt">compopt</h4>

-Change completion options inside a user-defined completion function.
+The compopt builtin changes completion options inside a user-defined completion function.

 <h4 id="compadjust">compadjust</h4>

-Adjust COMP_ARGV according to specified delimiters, and optionally set variables cur, prev, words (an array), and cword.
+The compadjust builtin adjusts COMP_ARGV according to specified delimiters, and optionally set variables cur, prev, words (an array), and cword.
 May also set 'split'.

 This is an OSH extension that makes it easier to run the bash-completion project.